 I’ve eaten at Moulin de Mougins and Pic (before they lost their third stars), Lucas Carton, and Troisgros.
 Pic was memorable.
 Troisgros was the best by quite a bit: I can still remember the giant flavours and honestly classy service.
 I’ve also had dinner at 30 or so other very good restaurants in France, and many more in North America.
 I cook and love it, though not for a living.
 I used to think not an awful lot gets past me when it comes to going out to eat.
 Now I’m not so sure.

 So we arrived on time at the culinary cathedral.
 Three people at the door in black suits appeared to doubt we have a reservation.
 We were however led into the second of three rooms, beautiful no question: 12 foot ceilings, food-motif tapestries, gorgeous furniture, perfect table settings.
 Chairs were pulled out simultaneously for all three of us.
 I’m fairly sure the ecclesiastical feel of the welcome was not in my imagination.
 We laughed off a temptation to whisper.
-I the man got the menu with the breathtaking numbers on the right but shared these with my wife and daughter who are of course curious.
+I the man got the menu with the breathtaking numbers on the right but shared these with my wife and daughter who were of course curious.
 But in for a penny, in for a pound: for a life-changing experience I was prepared to pony up.

 My egg and caviar starter (€130!!) was very pretty on the plate (very green; I have a picture).
 The asparagus had a really immense flavour that was still absolutely only asparagus, and was a perfect one-percent-south-of-crunchy.
 The watercress sabayon covered two chicken eggs sitting on cooked spinach, and there was a big heaping tablespoonspoon of explosive fish-salt grey Russian caviar.
 The eggs ran magnificently broken open, and putting it all in my mouth the experience was… eggs, plus caviar, plus spinach.
 I added salt, same deal.
 No, I didn’t have a cold.
 I scooped it up with the asparagus, no change.
 As I looked over and watched the waiters focusing their attention on one another I had this philosophical crisis: what’s going on here?
 I can buy oscetra and make watercress sauce, boil eggs etc. Is it the money?
 Why else don’t I have these questions intruding on my enjoyment in other restaurants?